Colorectal Cancer

 • Frequent consumption of red meat and processed meats has been consistently linked to a higher risk

-• When a chemical in red meat called haeme is broken down in the gut, N-nitroso chemicals are formed, and these have been found to damage the cells that line the colon over time
+• When a chemical in red meat called haeme is broken down in the gut, N-nitroso chemicals are formed, and these have been found to damage the cells that line the colon and rectum over time

 • These high-energy and high-fat food are also associated with a higher risk: